Korea-related Internship Program

 Student internships

-Monash Korean Studies offers placements to students majoring in Korean through the Monash Work Integrated Learning (WIL) program.
-While undergoing this internship the students work directly with Korea-related industry and community partners in authentic professional workplace.
+Monash University Korean Studies also sources Korea-related placements for students majoring in Korean through the Monash Work Integrated Learning (WIL)/ Monash Industry Team (MIT) program.
+While undergoing this internship, the students work directly with Korea-related industry and community partners in an authentic professional workplace.

 Our industry and community partners include but are not limited to: